telerik/kendo-ui-core/docs/web/datetimepicker/overview.md

         });
     </script>

 The DateTimePicker value is parsed when the user changes the content via typing.
 This means that if, for example, the format contains only a time portion, the date will be reset to today.
-To support such a DateTimePicker format, you should make the widget textbox read-only after the widget is initialized and not via the widget's readonly() method (otherwise the Date and Time pop-ups will be disabled).
+To support such a DateTimePicker format, you should make the widget textbox read-only after the widget is initialized and not via the widget's `readonly()` method.
+Otherwise the **Date** and **Time** pop-ups will be disabled.

     <input id="dateTimePicker">